Rainbow Flag consists of six stripes, with the colors red, orange, yellow, green, blue, and violet

 • Identifies places important to a specific community, architect, or cultural event.

-• Includes a list of known significant historic places (both existing and lost) and a short history.
+• Includes a list of known significant historic places (both existing and lost) and a short history to help fit those places in the larger context.

-• Recommends buildings and sites that are eligible for historic designation.
+• Recommends buildings and sites that are eligible for historic designation or other forms of recognition.

 • Provides a way to evaluate places discovered later.